cymertek/go-big/README.md

 1. Bytes() and SetBytes() - Ability to work with the mantissa directly as a []byte slice

-2. Prune() - The opposite of Int(), in which only the decimal portion of the Float is maintained.
+2. Mod1() - The opposite of Int(), in which only the decimal portion of the Float is maintained.